 Online reviews are a powerful deciding factor for consumers.
-Since the pandemic, more people rely on online reviews to determine whether a business will offer products or services that will satisfy their expectations.
+Just like search engines rely on local backlinks as a local SEO ranking factor, people rely on local online reviews to determine whether a business will offer products or services that will satisfy their expectations.

 Sites like Google, Yelp, Tripadvisor, and Facebook contain loads of consumer-generated reviews.
 And as time goes by, more people post reviews on these sites.

 People today validate their purchase decisions based on these reviews.
 These reviews give them confidence when they decide to pay for a product or service.

 In this article, as we have previously with local SEO statistics, we’ll discuss the top 10 Google review statistics you need to know.